MicrosoftDocs/ATADocs/ATPDocs/deploy/event-collection-overview.md

 ## Reference of required events

-This section lists the Windows events required by the Defender for Identity sensor, when installed on AD FS or AD CS servers, or on domain controllers.
+This section lists the Windows events that the Defender for Identity sensor requires when it's installed on AD FS servers, AD CS servers, or domain controllers.

 ### Required AD FS events